Exercise, Sport, and Health Sciences (ESHS)

 Investigates the social, emotional, intellectual, social, and spiritual factors influencing health behaviors.
 Emphasis is placed on understanding and evaluating the biopsychosocial model and the interrelation between one's physical, psychological, and social well being.

-ESHS 455 Design & Analysis of Research in Movement Sciences (3 credits, max 3)
+ESHS 4550 Design & Analysis of Research in Movement Sciences (3 credits)

-This course is designed to survey the basic types of research methods often found in exercise science and health; and recreation.
+This course is designed to survey the basic types of research methods often found in exercise science and health, and recreation.
 A variety of research designs and computerized statistical analyses are studied to help students understand the systematic nature of problem solving.
-Various research problems as they relate to exercise science and health; and recreation are discussed for the purpose of identifying the broad and diverse nature of research in the movement, leisure, and health professions.
+Various research problems as they relate to exercise science and health and recreation are discussed for the purpose of identifying the broad and diverse nature of research in the movement, leisure, and health professions.
+Typically Offered: Spring.

 This course will explore the fundamentals of nutrition and how nutrition plays a role in sports performance.
 This course will also cover the macronutrient requirements for sport and the role carbohydrates, fats and proteins play in fueling the body at rest and during exercise.
 Additionally, special topics about vitamins, minerals, and dietary supplements as well as certain nutritional concerns of various types of athletes will be discussed.
 Additional projects/assignments required for graduate credit.